effective-qdd/Shaper/README.md

 # Shaper
-This is a framework of image processing.
+This is a framework of image processing and make full use of [Elder](https://github.com/effective-qdd/Elder).
 It supports multi core image processing.
 Currently it works on windows only.
 You can load the shaper dynamically.
 It also support python.
 You can call the functions of shaper by the python warp.